Cam (mechanism): History

 Cam mechanisms appeared in China at around 600 BC in the form of a crossbow trigger-mechanism with a cam-shaped swing arm.
 However, the trigger mechanism did not rotate around its own axis and traditional Chinese technology generally made little use of continuously rotating cams.
-Nevertheless, later research showed that such cam mechanisms did in fact rotate around its own axis.
+Nevertheless, later research showed that such cam mechanisms did in fact rotate around their own axes.
 Likewise, more recent research indicates that cams were used in water-driven trip hammers by the latter half of the Western Han Dynasty (206 BC – 8 AD) as recorded in the Huan Zi Xin Lun.
 Complex pestles were also mentioned in later records such as the Jin Zhu Gong Zan and the Tian Gong Kai Wu, amongst many other records of water-driven pestles.
 During the Tang dynasty, the wooden clock within the water-driven astronomical device, the spurs inside a water-driven armillary sphere, the automated alarm within a five-wheeled sand-driven clock, artificial paper figurines within a revolving lantern, all utilized cam mechanisms.
 The Chinese hodometer which utilized a bell and gong mechanism is also a cam, as described in the Song Shi.
 In the book Nongshu, the vertical wheel of a water-driven wind box is also a cam.
 Out of these examples, the water-driven pestle and the water driven wind box both have two cam mechanisms inside.
 Cams that rotated continuously and functioned as integral machine elements were built into Hellenistic water-driven automata from the 3rd century BC.

 Watermills across medieval Europe powered many cam designs as detailed by Jean Gimpel: